REPORT OF THE REMUNERATION COMMITTEE 2019

 - the current median pay ratio of the Vice Chancellor to all university staff;

-- HE comparator remuneration data for senior staff in similar sized universities including UCEA’s senior staff remuneration 2017 survey and the CUC Vice-Chancellor salary survey; plus,
+- HE comparator remuneration data for senior staff in similar sized universities including the Office for Students senior staff remuneration survey and the CUC Vice-Chancellor salary survey;

 All this information was examined, alongside, importantly:

-- the individual staff development reviews (SDRs), reporting on performance assessment against personal objectives set for the past year;
+- the individual staff development reviews (SDRs), which report on performance assessment against personal objectives set for the past year;

 - the Vice Chancellor offering her own views in relation to her direct reports’ performance in the past year;

-- the Committee members own observations and insights.
+- and the Committee members own observations, insights and judgements.

-The relative size of the University of Winchester with 6,500 full-time students and an annual income of £75million was set against similar sized institutions when benchmarking and referencing comparator data.
-(The relevant comparator band for Winchester is the £70-£100m band comparing 11 institutions.)
+The relative size of the University of Winchester with 6,500 full-time students and an annual income of £79 million was set against similar sized institutions when benchmarking and referencing comparator data.
+(The relevant comparator band for Winchester is the £70-£100m band comparing 11 institutions)

-The latest position of the HE Sector pay negotiations was noted, including the employer’s final pay offer of a 2.0% uplift on the salaries of all staff above point 14 on the national pay spine.
-It was also noted that additionally, in relation to incremental progression within pay grades, 66.5% of employees at the University would be affected this year, equating thereby to an average additional overall increase per employee of fractionally under 4%.
+The latest position of the HE Sector pay negotiations was noted, including the employer’s final pay offer of 1.8% uplift on the salaries of all staff above point 14 on the national pay spine.
+It was also noted that additionally, in relation to incremental progression within pay grades, 55% of employees at the University would be affected this year, equating thereby to an average additional overall increase per employee of just under 3.5%.

-The Remuneration Committee unanimously agreed the salary of the Vice Chancellor, Joy Carter, be increased by 3.5% from £219,184 per annum to £226,855 per annum, comprising a 2.0% basic uplift to mirror the national HE pay offer and a consolidated increase of 1.5%.
+In that context, the Remuneration Committee unanimously agreed at its July meeting in 2019 that the salary of the Vice Chancellor, Joy Carter, be increased by 2.8% from £226,855 per annum to £233,207 per annum, comprising a 1.8% basic uplift to mirror the national HE pay-offer and a consolidated increase of 1.0%.

 (This payment is made in lieu of employer pension contributions to the Universities Superannuation Scheme (USS) which were formerly paid when the Vice-Chancellor was in membership of USS.)

-Employer Contribution to USS Enhanced Opt Out Cover: £ 7,770
+Employer Contribution to USS Enhanced Opt-Out Cover: £4,764

 (This provides cover against the eventualities of either ill health retirement or death in service.)

-The Vice-Chancellor’s emoluments will be reviewed again by the Remuneration Committee at its meeting in July 2019.
-Following that review, this web page will be updated to cite the equivalent figures to be effective from 1 August 2019.
+The Vice-Chancellor’s emoluments will be reviewed next by the Remuneration Committee at its meeting in July 2020.

 External Income of SMT members

-At its meeting in July 2018, the Remuneration Committee noted that two members of the Senior Management Team (Joy Carter and Colette Fletcher) had declared that they had received no external income during the current financial year.
-Two other members (Elizabeth Stuart and Neil Marriott) declared nominal amounts received of less than £250.
+The Committee noted that two members of the Senior Management Team (Joy Carter and Colette Fletcher) had declared that they had received no external income during the current financial year.
+Two other members (Elizabeth Stuart and Neil Marriott) declared nominal amounts received which did not exceed £250.
 The Committee agreed that as the sums were low and insignificant, there was no material issue as to why they should not be retained.

 The Committee agreed that all such external income should continue to be declared and brought to the attention of the Committee through the Secretary, and that retention or otherwise should be decided on a case by case basis.